Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

     library(BiocManager)  # This displays the version of Bioconductor
                           # that BiocManager is pointing at.
-    ## If BiocManager is pointing to release instead of devel, change this
+    ## ONLY if BiocManager is pointing to release when it should be pointing
-    ## with:
+    ## to devel.
+Then make it point to devel with:
     install(version="devel")

 TESTING: Start R and try to install/compile IRanges, Biobase, and zlibbioc